Photo by Innerbody Research

 Winner: Promescent

-Promescent and Hims both use lidocaine at the same concentration per dose.
-And while lidocaine allergies affect a small percentage of the population, it should be perfectly safe for most people to use.
-There is a small risk of side effects like reddening, itching, or a burning sensation, even in those without diagnosed allergies.
+Promescent uses lidocaine at the same concentration per dose.
+And while lidocaine allergies affect a small percentage of the population, it should be perfectly safe for most people to use.8 There is a small risk of side effects like reddening, itching, or a burning sensation, even in those without diagnosed allergies.
 Benzocaine allergies are slightly more common than lidocaine allergies, which puts most delay wipes a step behind sprays in the safety department.
-Benzocaine is also the primary numbing agent in VigRX’s delay spray, and it contains several botanically derived ingredients associated with analgesic potential in Chinese medicine.
+Benzocaine is also the primary numbing agent in VigRX’s delay spray, and it contains several botanically derived ingredients associated with analgesic potential in Chinese medicine.25

-One downside of both Promescent and Hims is the use of a macadamia nut oil in their formulas, which may be a concern for those with tree nut allergies.
-According to the most rigorously performed studies included in a 2015 review, up to 1.6% of the population has a tree nut allergy.
-Of that population, approximately 5% are sensitive to macadamia, specifically.
-Of the roughly 332 million people living in the U.S., that makes about 266,000 people that could have a nut-based reaction to the macadamia nut oil ingredient.
+One downside of Promescent is the use of a macadamia nut oil in its formulas, which may be a concern for those with tree nut allergies.
+According to the most rigorously performed studies included in a 2015 review, up to 1.6% of the population has a tree nut allergy.27 Of that population, approximately 5% are sensitive to macadamia, specifically.28 Of the roughly 332 million people living in the U.S., that makes about 266,000 people that could have a nut-based reaction to the macadamia nut oil ingredient.
 That’s less than 0.01% of people, though.

-Some cases of premature ejaculation can be addressed, at least in part, with talk therapy.
-There is also a fair amount of PE that’s accompanied by erectile dysfunction.
+Some cases of premature ejaculation can be addressed, at least in part, with talk therapy.5 There is also a fair amount of PE that’s accompanied by erectile dysfunction.
 That makes Hims all the better for men looking for a multipronged approach or treatment for other issues.
 Its telemedical infrastructure provides consultations and prescriptions for ED and other issues, and the platform also offers therapy and psychiatry.
+So if a broader approach to addressing PE is a goal of yours, and you don't mind opting for PE wipes rather than a spray product, then Hims' customer service won't disappoint.

 They answer to many names: PE spray, premature ejaculation spray, PEJ spray, delay spray, etc. We prefer the term “delay spray” since definitions of PE vary, and the spray itself works for men with and without clinically diagnosed premature ejaculation.
 It can effectively delay orgasm for most men.